 - Abridged Genetic Engineering Pathway PowerPoint

 - Big Idea Graphic for the Abridged Genetic Engineering Sequence (PDF)

 The Focus on Bacteria Sequence allows students to complete the process of bacterial transformation.
 In this sequence, students are provided with the plasmid that they use to transform the bacteria and do not complete the confirmation steps.

 In the Introduction to Biotechnology Sequence, students read about the genetic engineering process and learn how to use basic biotechnology lab tools.
 By completing this sequence, students learn that specific tools are used in recombinant DNA techniques.

-The Colony PCR lab is designed to be used as part of Foundations of Biotech.
-In this lab, students sample a colony from one of their plates and perform PCR on it to confirm the presence of the desired plasmid.
+In this extension lab, students sample a colony from one of their plates and perform PCR on it to confirm the presence of the desired plasmid.

 - Teacher Guide (password protected) | Guía para el profesor (protección por contraseña)

 - Student Guide | Guía para el estudiante